seng350/course/project.md

 ### Deliverables
 1. Commit latest, working code to Github tagged "sprint1"
-2. BetterCodeHub report
+2. Static analysis report
-3. Passing Travis builds.
+3. Passing Travis builds
 4. Code coverage report.

 ### Marking Guide
-- Code compiles (no marks otherswise)
+- Code compiles (no marks otherwise)
-- BetterCodeHub score > 8
+- No huge problems reported by linters and analyses
 - Test coverage and quality is good
-- Container accessible
+- Software priniciples like good naming, comments, high cohesion are followed.

 ## 3.5.
 Code iteration 2
 This is a checkin milestone, to ensure code is being written.

 ### Deliverables
-1. Commit latest, working code to Github tagged "sprint1"
-2. BetterCodeHub report
-3. Passing Travis builds.
-4. Code coverage report.
+1. As in iteration 1, but add a short note in the readme explaining what has improved.

 ### Marking Guide
-- Code compiles (no marks otherswise)
-- BetterCodeHub score > 8
-- Test coverage and quality is good
-- Container accessible
+- As in iteration 1

 ## 4. Code iteration 3

 ### Deliverables
 1. Commit final, working code to Github tagged "sprint1"
-2. BetterCodeHub report
-3. Passing Travis builds.
-4. Code coverage report.
+2. As in iteration 2

 ### Marking Guide
-- Code compiles (no marks otherswise)
-- BetterCodeHub score > 8
-- Test coverage and quality is good
-- Container accessible
+- AS in iteration 1/2

 ## 5. Final Demo
 During the last week of class, schedule some time with me and the TAs to show your final project, and walk us through the code/design.